 At lunchtime, you may arrange for your child to have a school dinner (either a hot meal or a packed lunch) or bring a packed lunch from home.
+Please note, we require two weeks' notice if you wish to move from one meal pattern to another.

 School Meals (Our menu is available to view by following the link above).